oracle/graal/docs/README.md

 * [GraalPython](https://github.com/oracle/graalpython/tree/master/docs/user) - Python
 * [TruffleRuby](https://github.com/oracle/truffleruby/tree/master/doc/user) - Ruby

-Extensions for Visual Studio Code (VS Code) also have their dedicated repository, and to contribute to GraalVM Extension Pack for Java, GraalVM or Micronaut VS Code extensions, navigate to [github.com/graalvm/vscode-extensions](https://github.com/graalvm/vscode-extensions).

 To update the documentation:

 1. Create a GitHub account or sign in to your existing account